Plant based diets are trending hard core right now!

 Unfortunately, this is much easier said than done, which the Australia dietary survey shows, as there are so many factors (environmental, physical and psychological) that go into making food choices.
 This is why one of the core values of The Healthy Eating Hub is that nutrition information is not enough to be healthy.
 You need to be able to translate that information into a meal on your plate.
 3 times a day.
 7 days a week.
 52 weeks a year.

 And to do this, you need to learn the skills of healthy eating and add them to your knowledge.
-It’s the key purpose of my life’s work and what our online program strives to achieve.
+It’s the key purpose of my life’s work and what our mobile app strives to achieve.

 So, when it comes to building a plant based diet, I want to encourage you to focus your efforts on eating MORE plants, not on trying to cut animal products completely out of your diet.